cedarbaum/closingdoors.nyc/README.md

 - [realtimerail.nyc](https://github.com/jamespfennell/realtimerail.nyc-react)
 - [WTFT](https://github.com/jonthornton/WTFT)

+## Attributions

+- Subway icons are directly from or based on this project: https://github.com/louh/mta-subway-bullets

 ## Licensing

 - Usage of the MTA's subway icons and other intellectual property has been granted through their [licensing program](https://new.mta.info/doing-business-with-us/licensing-program).